 Rick Bold handles complex, high-stakes trial and appellate business litigation, specializing in contract, fraud and business tort matters.
-He has represented a wide range of clients, from Fortune 50 corporations to individuals, as plaintiffs and defendants in federal and state courts.
+Rick has represented a wide range of clients, from Fortune 50 corporations to individuals, as plaintiffs and defendants in federal and state courts.

-Rick was recognized as a “Rising Star” by Super Lawyers from 2017-2021.
+Rick was recognized as a “Rising Star” by Super Lawyers from 2017 to 2021.

 He holds numerous leadership roles outside of his legal practice.
 Currently, Rick serves as the Vice President of the Federalist Society’s Atlanta Lawyers Chapter and as an Elder and the Clerk of the Session at the First Presbyterian Church of Atlanta.
 He recently completed service as the Chairperson of the $13+ billion Board of Pensions of the Presbyterian Church (U.S.A.).